OpenDataDSL/documentation/docs/product/developer/odsl/functions/AllFunctions.md

 **Category:** Geometry construction

-**Description:** Creates a Polygon geometry object with a single ring containing the supplied coordinates
+**Description:** Creates a Polygon geometry object with a multiple rings containing the supplied geometries

 **Parameters:**